 A Friday march in Floyd’s memory drew at least 1,000 people and was almost entirely peaceful.
 There were 10 arrests, all associated with altercations between small groups of protesters and officers standing watch outside neighborhood stations.

 On Sunday three separate protests roved the city and converged on Boston Common, where a crowd estimated at 20,000 kept a peaceful focus on Floyd and other Black Americans killed by police for about six hours.

 But as crowds began to disperse around 9 p.m., the city’s advisory coronavirus curfew, a few remaining protesters grew restive and police responded with force.
 Nine police officers were injured, 21 cruisers were damaged, and 53 people were arrested.

 Vigils in West Roxbury and Grove Hall on Monday night were peaceful.

 Dugan Arnett, Gal Tziperman Lotan, Danny McDonald, Nestor Ramos, Martin Finucane, John R. Ellement, and Dasia Moore of the Globe staff contributed to this report.

-Steve Annear can be reached at email@example.com.
+Steve Annear can be reached at firstname.lastname@example.org.
 Follow him on Twitter @steveannear.
-Zoe Greenberg can be reached at firstname.lastname@example.org.
-Follow her on Twitter @zoegberg.
 Vernal Coleman can be reached at email@example.com.
-Follow him on Twitter @vernalcoleman
+Follow him on Twitter @vernalcoleman.